Solar power in the European Union: Photovoltaic solar power

 In 2011 the EU's solar electricity production is evaluated as ca 44.8 TWh in 2011 with 51.4 GW installed capacity, up 98% on 2010.
 In 2011 in the EU new installations were 21.5 GW.
 The solar power share in 2011 was around 3.6% in Italy, 3.1% in Germany and 2.6% in Spain.
 EuroObserver expects the total installation to reach at least 120 GW in 2020.
 The national strategies are equivalent to 84 GW solar capacity in 2020 which may underestimate the actual development taking place.
 For example, according to AGEE-Stat (the Ministry of Environment's Working Group on Renewable Energy Statistics), Germany connected solar capacity 7.5 GWp in 2011, twice the 3.5 GWp target.
 EU accounted for 74% of all newly connected capacity in 2011.
 According to Photon International magazine the worldwide solar cell production capacity was 12.5 GW in 2009 and 37 GW in 2011.
 In 2012, production capacities are set to rise to 69 GW, same as the total installed capacity worldwide at the end of 2011.

 Denmark reached its governmental goal of achieving 200 MW of photovoltaic capacity by 2020 already in 2012, eight years in advance.
-Danish energy sector players estimate that this development will result in 1000 MW by 2020.
+At that time Danish energy sector players estimated that this development would result in 1000 MW by 2020.

-Croatian as the newest member of the EU has a less than enthusiastic embrace of solar power due to a number of reasons.
+Croatia as the newest member of the EU has a less than enthusiastic embrace of solar power due to a number of reasons.
 However, in past few years, Croatian solar energy has seen a dramatic increase in the overall output.
 From 32.4 MWh in 2012, to an additional 46,2 MWh in 2013 with another 108 MWh awaiting to be connected to the national grid and additional power plants under construction with total energy output exceeding 200 MWh.
 Croatian national renewable energy strategy is to increase participating share of renewable in overall energy mix from current 15.8% (end of 2012) to around 25% by 2020 with solar generating at least 500 MWh.